 Thank you for choosing to speak at Lubbock Christian University’s chapel.
 We appreciate your willingness to engage with the LCU community and look forward to your presentation.
 LCU Chapel is held in the McDonald Moody Auditorium on our campus.
+If you are a Choice Chapel presenter, your location on our campus will be clearly identified and shared.
 Since each chapel event has the potential to be a spiritually uplifting experience, we have provided the following tips to assist you in your preparation:

 What We Encourage: